What is Apache Cordova Framework and What is the Difference from PhoneGap?

-Learn about what Apache Cordova is and how it works to enable web developers to build iOS and Android apps
+Learn what Apache Cordova is, its difference from Adobe PhoneGap framework, and how it works to enable web developers to build iOS and Android apps

 The History of Cordova (aka PhoneGap)

 Developers are often confused on what the difference is between Apache Cordova and PhoneGap.
 In order to clear up this confusion, we need to understand the origins of this project.
 In late 2008, several engineers from Nitobi, a web development company from Canada, attended an iPhone development camp at the Adobe offices in San Francisco.
 They explored the idea of using the native WebView as a shell to run their web applications in a native environment.
 The experiment worked.
 Over the next few months, they expanded their efforts and were able to leverage this solution to create a framework.
 They named the project PhoneGap since it allowed web developers the ability to bridge the gap between their web apps and the device’s native capabilities.
 The project continued to mature, and more plugins were created, enabling more functionality to be accessed on the phone.
 Other contributors joined the effort, expanding the number of mobile platforms it supported.

 In 2011, Adobe bought Nitobi, and the PhoneGap framework was donated to the Apache Foundation.
 The project was eventually renamed Cordova (which is actually the street name of Nitobi’s office in Vancouver, Canada).

 Since there is both Apache Cordova and Adobe PhoneGap, it is quite easy to confuse the projects.
 This naming issue can be a source of frustration when researching an issue during development and having to search using both Cordova and PhoneGap as keywords to find the solutions, or even reading the proper documentation, as the two projects are so intertwined.